The Saion System

 All you need to know about using Slurm and about running jobs on the clusters is available on this page.
 You can find Saion partition-specific information (how to specify the GPU for instance) below.

-Saion has a number of partitions. "test-amd", "test-gpu" and "intel" are open and available for anyone, and are meant for test jobs and short computations.
+Saion has a number of partitions. "test-gpu" and "intel" are open and available for anyone, and are meant for test jobs and short computations.
 See Open Saion Partitions.

 The "gpu", "powernv" and "kannel" partitions are restricted systems for general computation. "amd" and "prio-gpu" are dedicated for specific recurring data analysis tasks.
 See Restricted Saion Partitions

 - "test-gpu" - 6 nodes with 4xP100 GPUs, 36 cores and 512GB memory.
 Available to all Saion users.

 "intel" - 4 nodes with 40 cores and 128GB memory per user.
 Fast floating-point calculations.
 Gang scheduling, available to all Saion users.

 - "gpu" - 8 nodes with 4xP100, and 8 nodes with 4xV100.
 Nodes are Intel w.
 36 cores, 512GB mem.
 Good for any GPU-accelerated applications.